ipfs-inactive/blog/src/10-webpage-publishing-with-ipfs/index.md

 ...
 ```

-You might have to wait for your DNS records to propagate, but once it is complete, you will be able to load your webpage using your own domain through IPFS.
+You might have to wait for your DNS records to propagate, but once it is complete, you will be able to load your website using your own domain through IPFS.

 You'll find more information about the dnslink mechanism in the [go-dnslink README file](https://github.com/jbenet/go-dnslink).
 We'll cover it in a more in-depth blog post very soon.
-We're working hard to add support for other name systems  -- for example, Namecoin -- too.
+We're  also working hard to add support for other name systems  -- for example, Namecoin -- too.

 #### Step 5: Backing up your content elsewhere.